 Where will the new Convention Center workers live?
 Behind the numbers.

 Our city and region is particularly behind on providing housing for people who make 50% of the median income or less, people like hotel desk clerks who average $12.32 per hour.
-The Washington State Convention Center projects that their new expansion was create 2,300 jobs in the hospitality industry downtown.
-As our country continue to climb out of the Great Recession, we need more jobs.
+The Washington State Convention Center projects that their new expansion will create 2,300 jobs in the hospitality industry downtown.
+As our country continues to climb out of the Great Recession, we need more jobs.

-Based on data from the Bureau of Labor Statistics for our region and on similar findings for recent downtown Seattle hotel projects, we expect that 60% of the jobs created by the Convention Center expansion will make less than 50% of Area Median Income.
-The local hotel workers Union, UNITE HERE Local 8, has shared information in the past that the average household size for its members is 1.33.
-Thanks to the income of other family members, only half of the workers making 50% of Area Median Income or less live in households that fall below 50%.
-This combination of figures leads us to a simple equation for calculating the need for affordable (50% of AMI) housing created by the expansion: 2,300 X 0.6 X 0.5 / 1.33 = 519.
-It costs about $110,000 in local subsidy to create 50 years of affordability, which gets us to about $57 million in needed funding.
+Based on data from the Bureau of Labor Statistics for our region, and on similar findings for recent downtown Seattle hotel projects, we expect that 60% of the jobs created by the Convention Center expansion will make less than 50% of area median income (AMI).
+Thanks to the income of other family members, only half of the workers making 50% of AMI or less live in households that fall below 50%.
+We assume that some of these workers will have a roommate, partner or children, with an average household size of 1.33 people.